Nonprofit Resources

 Determining Individual Need

-The amount of data you should gather for an assessment of need depends on the type of request.
+The amount of data you should gather for a needs assessment depends on the type of request.
 For example, if short-term assistance is needed during a disaster, it may be sufficient to view the disaster and then confirm that the individuals seeking assistance live in the affected area.

-A prudent practice is to establish contact with other entities providing benevolence in your geographical area.
-The purpose is to communicate and compare whether the same individuals are seeking and obtaining benevolence from the other entities.
-This will daylight the extent of support being provided and avoid instances of people working the system to obtain benevolence from more than one source.
+We recommend communicating with other entities that provide benevolence in your geographical area so you can compare whether the same individuals are seeking and obtaining assistance from the other entities.
+This will provide insight into the extent of support being provided and avoid instances of people exploiting the system to obtain benevolence from multiple sources.

 For larger disbursements or longer-term assistance, we recommend that you do a financial assessment by having individuals complete an application.
-Information to consider requesting includes, but is not limited to:
+Information you should consider requesting includes, but is not limited to, the following:

 • Employment status